Plastic Injection Molding

 Count on the ICOMold difference.
 We are the injection molding company of choice for customers worldwide, across various industries.
 Headquartered in Hartland, Wisconsin, we have been in the plastic injection molding business and a plastic mold maker since 2003.
 Our customers range from first-time inventors all the way up to Fortune 500 companies.
-We are an ISO 9001:2008 certified injection molding company, as well as a certified Minority Business Enterprise (MBE) in the state of Ohio.
+We are an ISO 9001:2008 certified injection molding company.

 Low Cost: We leverage an offshore injection mold manufacturing facility with a lower cost structure in order to offer lower pricing than our purely domestic competitors.

 High Quality: We are ISO 9001:2008 certified, and our process quality systems ensure that your parts are the highest quality possible for your application.

 Quick Turnaround: We offer three different shipping methods, including next day air, to accommodate your timing and budget requirements.

 Online Quotes: Our interactive online quotation system provides INSTANT quotes for plastic injection molding, CNC machining and urethane casting.

 Plastic injection molding is a manufacturing process for producing large quantities of plastic parts.
 Injection mold manufacturing is typically used when the same part is being created thousands or even millions of times in succession and a plastic mold maker is needed to handle the production of these products.